 In this rhyme, Jill rhymes with hill, down rhymes with crown and water rhymes with after.

-Rhyming Games to Learn Rhyming Games
+Interesting Games to Learn Rhyming Words Worksheet

 - Play “What’s in my basket?”: Fill a basket with several common objects in your house.
 You can fill the box with a ball, bat, book, etc. Ask your child to pick one item from the basket and say a rhyming word for the name of the item.
 For example: Pick a ball from the basket.
 Then say, “The word that rhymes with ball is mall.”